uwuCaitlin/uwuCaitlin/README.md

 > We have the skills.
 As I mentioned above, we first started video editing in 2020 as a hobby, but we have developed it from just a hobby into becoming something more of a job.
 We, like you, want to use our skills and our work to one day make enough money from it to live off of it!

 > We have the education; as it was just a hobby, we decided to learn more.
-Both me and uwuCex have both gone to college for editing as well as photography, learning about the different shots as well as how we can use those shots to our advantage to tell a story
+Both me and Matthew have both gone to college for editing as well as photography, learning about the different shots as well as how we can use those shots to our advantage to tell a story

 > We are willing to learn and take the time—not happy with how we did something—want to change it as well as we can!